Dr Fiona Buchanan

 BSW Honours (First Class), University of South Australia

 - domestic violence

 - knowledge in emotions

 - incorporating arts as research methods

-Buchanan,F. 2014 Family & Intimate Partner Violence Quarterly.
+Buchanan,F. 2014 Addressing the impact of domestic violence on mother's relationships with their infants.
+Family & Intimate Partner Violence Quarterly.
 Vol. 6.
 No 3.
 Online at www.civicresearchinstitute.com/fipv.html

 Buchanan,F, Power, C and Verity, F., 2013 Domestic violence and the place of fear in mother/baby relationships: “What was I afraid of?
 Of making it worse”.
 Journal of Interpersonal Violence, Journal of Interpersonal Violence 28 (9), 1817-1838 www.sagepublications.com